 What We Publish

 Choosing the appropriate publisher for your manuscript is an important part of the publication process.
-Publishers specialize, and a publishing house with a strong list in the academic or geographical area about which you are writing will do the best job of editing, producing, and marketing your book.
+Publishers specialize, and a publishing house with a strong list in the academic or geographic area about which you are writing will do the best job of editing, producing, and marketing your book.

 The University of Hawai‘i Press editorial program focuses on books in the humanities, social sciences, and life and earth sciences in areas that include history, religion, anthropology, literature, art and architecture, the environment, and language arts.
 We also publish more than 20 scholarly journals that reflect the university’s regional and international focus in the aforementioned subject matters.

 UH Press has an especially distinguished list in Asian studies and is recognized as a leader in the fields of Buddhist studies and Southeast Asian studies.
 We are the preeminent publisher of scholarly works on Hawai‘i and the Pacific Islands, and we are known for our regional guidebooks and maps.